shap0011/ml_project_3_unsupervised_clustering/README.md

-# Mall Customer Segmentation - Clustering Algorithms Project
+# Mall Customer Segmentation - Customer Clustering App

 This project builds an **Unsupervised Machine Learning model** to segment customers of a mall based on their spending habits, income, and age.

-The project is deployed as an interactive **Streamlit web app** where you can explore the data, visualize clusters, and validate the best number of clusters using **Elbow** and **Silhouette** methods.
+The project is deployed as an interactive **Streamlit web app** where you can explore the data, and validate the best number of clusters.

 ## Technologies Used